stschiff/msmc/README.md

 To build the program, simply run `make` in the directory in which your copy of the source code is located.
 The program is written in the [D programming language](http://dlang.org).
 The reference compiler from Digitalmars can be downloaded [here](http://dlang.org/download.html).

-A precompiled version will be made available for Mac OS X and for Linux.
-Please check later.
+Precompiled versions for Mac and Linux (both 64 bit) can be downloaded [here](ftp://ftp.sanger.ac.uk/pub/users/ss27/msmc/)

 # Usage for population size estimates
 ## Input files